riscv-vela/f-vela/README.md

 1. **It provides the software test suite**, including bare-metal, RoCC-based, and transformer workloads.
 2. **It produces all binaries used as workloads** for Verilator simulation, VCU118 FPGA execution, and FireSim (U280).

-All binaries are generated through a single entry point, `build.sh`, and the res

 ## Building NPU Software

 The NPU software is organized as: